|

 In December 2008, Nikon updates its flagship with a Nikon D3x which keeps same fit,

-features and design of D3 but is based on a full format sensor CMOS (FX) of 24.5 million pixels.
-This sensor is probably
+features and design of D3 but is based on a same full format sensor CMOS (FX) of 24.5 million pixels as SONY Alpha 900 [Sony IMX-028] but in 14 bits. |

 Nikon D90 |